Pentagon chief seeks to woo Silicon Valley, eyes tech innovation

-REDWOOD CITY, California (Reuters) - Defense Secretary Ash Carter arrived in California’s Silicon Valley on Wednesday at the start of a three-day trip aiming to draw in America’s tech innovators despite major challenges, including making the Pentagon attractive to cyber-savvy youth.
+REDWOOD CITY, California, April 22 (Reuters) - Defense Secretary Ash Carter arrived in California’s Silicon Valley on Wednesday at the start of a three-day trip aiming to draw in America’s tech innovators despite major challenges, including making the Pentagon attractive to cyber-savvy youth.

 Carter plans to make several announcements during the visit, defense officials say, including establishing an outreach office in Silicon Valley focused on scouting new and emerging breakthrough technologies and building industry ties to the Pentagon.